LIFE is the EU’s financial instrument supporting environmental and climate action projects throughout the EU.

 From figure 07 it is possible to note the benefit of DWL compared to the Internal Lubrication in term of dimensional stability.
 The dimensional change is reduced more than 50% for all the three materials investigated adopting DWL compaction instead of the standard Internal Lubrication.

-Transverse Rupture Strength
+Transverse Rupture Strength – an overview

 Mechanical properties have been evaluated in term of Transverse Rupture Strength (also TRS) as three point bending test in accordance to the ASTM B528, measured after vacuum sinterhardening at 1250°C and forced cooling at 2-3 °C/s followed by tempering in air at 200°C. The results for the pre-alloyed chromium and molybdenum steels are shown in the following figures.
-The chemical compositions are above reported.

 Figure 09: TRS pre alloyed steel DWL compared to Internal Lubrication

-While the detected tensile strength provides an assessment of the mechanical strength of the material, the area subtended by the stress/strain curve gives an indication of toughness.
+While the detected TRS strength provides an assessment of the mechanical strength of the material, the area subtended by the stress/strain curve gives an indication of toughness.
 Results on specific energy detected are following reported.

 The LIFE 4GreenSteel project was born from a group of companies and universities involved in the field of powder metallurgy with the aim of finding innovative solutions to mitigate and reduce the environmental impact of industrial activities.